lam-man/certified-kubernetes-administrator-course/docs/02-Core-Concepts/10-Pods.md

 ## How to deploy pods?
 Lets now take a look to create a nginx pod using **`kubectl`**.

+> NOTE: Containers in the same pod share the same network namespace, same storage and same lifecycle.

 - To deploy a docker container by creating a POD.
   ```
   $ kubectl run nginx --image nginx